 - 12.1.
-The monitoring and review of this Procedure is based on the objectives outlined in Section 3.0. - 4.1 The ITS Department will be responsible for the creation or assembly of the information. - 4.2 Supervisory Officers, Principals and Managers are accountable for ensuring staff are informed of the procedures and that compliance occurs.
+The monitoring and review of this Procedure is based on the objectives outlined in Section 3.0. - 4.1 The ITS Department will be responsible for the creation or assembly of the information. - 3.1.1.1.
+Supervisory Officers, Principals and Managers are accountable for ensuring staff are informed of the procedures and that compliance occurs.
 New employees are to receive a copy of the Information Technology Security Procedures as part of the hiring orientation.
-All staff members and trustees are required to complete an annual declaration acknowledging awareness of and the need for compliance with the Information Technology Policy and underlying procedures. - 4.3 Secondary responsibility for the security of information is vested with Information Technology Services staff who manages information processing, transmission, and storage.
+All staff members and Trustees are required to complete an annual declaration acknowledging awareness of and the need for compliance with the Information Technology Policy and underlying procedures. - 4.2 Secondary responsibility for the security of information is vested with Information Technology Services staff who manages information processing, transmission, and storage.
 Information Technology Services staff will act as Information Custodians.
 The "Information Custodian" is responsible for receiving, granting or denying, monitoring and fulfilling users' requests for protected information on behalf of the information owner.
 The "Information Custodian" may be granted full authorization to access protected systems and other restricted access material in order to fulfill information requests.
-While the "Information Custodian" may encounter protected or confidential information, the "Information Custodian" except to the extent necessary to fulfill the authorized information request.
-ITS staff will configure, maintain and manage the Information Technology infrastructure resources entrusted to its care in accordance with departmental protocols.
+While the "Information Custodian" may encounter protected or confidential information, the "Information Custodian" agrees to not access, acquire, use, copy, disclose or transfer this information except to the extent necessary to fulfill the authorized information Technology infrastructure resources entrusted to its care in accordance with departmental protocols. - 4.3 Users of the Board's Information Resources are responsible for using Information Resources in accordance with reviewing this Procedure and all related policies and procedures, and complying with control and disclosure procedures, as required by MFIPPA.
+Users' access to the Board's corporate applications will be granted and managed as outlined in departmental protocols.

-- 4.4 Users of the Board's Information Resources are responsible for using Information Resources in accordance with reviewing this Procedure and all related policies and procedures, and complying with control and disclosure procedures, as required by MFIPPA.
-Users' access to the Board's corporate applications will be granted and managed as outlined in departmental protocols. - 4.5 Data, computer equipment and software must be protected at all times from physical damage, theft or unauthorized modification by those responsible for its use and physical security. - 4.6 Board-owned individually assigned computers must not be left unattended when the power is on and CONFIDENTIAL OR CRITICAL information is being accessed. - 4.7 It is recommended that confidential or sensitive information be kept on network drives.
+- 4.4 Data, computer equipment and software must be protected at all times from physical damage, theft or unauthorized modification by those responsible for its use and physical security. - 4.5 Board-owned individually assigned computers must not be left unattended when the power is on and CONFIDENTIAL OR CRITICAL information is being accessed. - 4.6 It is recommended that confidential or sensitive information be kept on network drives.
 Where confidential or sensitive information is stored on Board owned hardware or mobile storage (i.e., memory sticks) or devices every effort must be taken by the user to ensure that the device is physically secure, information is backed up, and sensitive materials are protected by logical access controls such as passwords and encryption.